MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 TeamsFx helps to reduce the developer tasks of leveraging Teams SSO and access to cloud resources down to single line statements with zero configuration.

 Use the library to:
-* Access the core functionalities in client and server environment in a similar way.
+* Access the core functionalities in client and server environment in a similar way
-* Write user authentication code in a simplified way.
+* Write user authentication code in a simplified way

 ## Get started